 We would like to promote honest conversations

-By ‘free speech’, ‘we’ mean unhindered speech that is honest and based on genuine personal autonomy, even when the ensuing statements, claims, reportage, statistics, are factually false, as can be demonstrated through empirically-ascertainable “facts”, or various branches of contemporary knowledge and ancillary disciplines (history, linguistics, anthropology, sociology etc).
-Free speech can also equate to hate speech, so long as this speech does not violate the rights and freedoms of others, or endangers their personal safety.
-You cannot shout “fire” in a crowded space when there is no fire as this will endanger the personal safety of people.
+By ‘free speech’, we mean unhindered speech that is honest and based on genuine personal autonomy, even when the ensuing statements, claims, reportage, statistics, are factually false, as can be demonstrated through empirically-ascertainable facts, through various branches of contemporary knowledge and ancillary disciplines (history, linguistics, anthropology, sociology, political science, etc).
+Free speech can equate to hate speech, but as long as it does not violate and impede the rights and freedoms of others, endangering their personal safety, it must be tolerated.
+You cannot shout “fire” in a crowded space when there is no fire, as this will endanger the personal safety of people.

-Per discussions on our posts, and to illustrate our ethos, commentators will not be censored for making inflammatory or offensive comments “””X community comprises of a criminal class, (i.e., Muslims, etc.)”, “Y” religion is an evil religion, (i.e., Hinduism, etc.)”, “”Z” people are racists, (i.e, ‘white’ people, etc.)”, These statements are demonstrably false and offensive and we hope to challenge such ideas.
-In most circumstances, they would constitute “hate speech”, but they do not endanger the personal safety of individuals.
-We will not therefore censure such speech in our discussions.
+Per discussions on our posts, and to illustrate our ethos, commentators will not be censored for making inflammatory or offensive comments “X” community comprises of a criminal class, (Muslims)”, “Y” religion is an evil religion, (Hinduism)”, “Z” people are racists, (‘white’ people).
+These statements are demonstrably false and offensive, and we hope to challenge the sentiments behind the ideas.
+They constitute “hate speech”, but they do not endanger the personal safety of individuals.
+We cannot therefore censure such speech in our discussions.

-However, these factually inaccurate claims, can in certain circumstances, constitute propaganda, which we believe undermines free speech and is a threat to our exercise of free speech; we should be free to express our views and opinions because we believe them to be true – this is a human right which must be protected constitutionally in all genuine democratic societies.
+However, factually inaccurate claims, can in certain circumstances, constitute propaganda, which we believe undermines free speech and is a threat to our exercise of free speech.
+Individuals should be free to express views and opinions because they believe them to be true, even when factually wrong or socially unacceptable – this is a human right which must be protected, constitutionally, in all genuine democratic societies.
 The definition for propaganda according to the Oxford Dictionary is;

 1. Information, especially of a biased or misleading nature, used to promote a political cause or point of view; “he was charged with distributing enemy propaganda”.
 1.1.
 The dissemination of propaganda as a political strategy; “the party’s leaders believed that a long period of education and propaganda would be necessary”.